 There are 24 stops on the New York City subway system past which you can ride no farther.
 For those who get off somewhere else — almost everyone — the end is just a sign on the train.
 New Lots: wonder what that’s like.
 Dyre Avenue?
 Sounds kind of grim.
 Middle Village — what is that, a jousting park?
 As it turns out, the end of the line, like most ends, is a place of abiding mystery.

 A companion in the hands of Rescue Ink member Desi Calderon.
-Photo by Librado Romero/
+Photo by Librado Romero/The New York Times

 1 comment: